2color/auroqueue/README.md

 # Auroqueue

-A paperless queue management system to make waiting in line a little less painful.
+A paperless queue management system for running on a Raspberry Pi to make waiting in line more orderly.
 Inititally built for Auroville but adaptable to any reception that has multiple service representetives serving with a computer.

 Built with modern open source technologies.